milindadpaiker/velocitylimits/README.md

 Velocitylimits is a command-line application in Golang that accepts or declines attempts to load funds into customers' accounts in real-time based on pre-defined rules.

+Features:-

+* Support for multiple sources and sink
+* sqlite mode for resilient processing
+* Extensible architecture.
+New rules can be easily added.
+* Support for different currencies is a matter of configuration

+Limitations:-
+* Not safe for concurrent processing of incoming funds.
+Need to support "serializable" isolation level on DataAccessLayer(dal) to achieve concurrency.
 ## Installation

 Pre-requisites: Go version 1.13 and above